-Schedule a free telephone consultation with our office to determine which type of bankruptcy, Chapter 7 or Chapter 13, will be best for your financial situation.
+Schedule your telephone consultation with our office to determine which type of bankruptcy, Chapter 7 or Chapter 13, will be best for your financial situation.

 Finally, there are different rules for discharge under each Chapter.
 These laws are crucial if debtor has filed for bankruptcy previously.

 A debtor only obtain one Chapter 7 discharge ever 8 years.
 In Chapter 13, a debtor may obtain another Chapter 13 discharge every 2 years from a previous Chapter 13 filing or 4 years from a previous Chapter 7 filing.